 Driving on to a Washington state ferry

-As a native Kansan, I’ll never forget the first time I drove onto a very and Washington state.
+As a native Kansan, I’ll never forget the first time I drove onto a ferry and Washington state.
 While everyone around me on the boat was nonchalant about this typical form of transportation in the area, I was comically entertained by the fact that my car was on a boat!

-Even though I got used to driving on and off of fairies as I navigated life and recreation in Washington state, that wonder of floating my car across the enormous body of water never quite went away.
+Even though I got used to driving on and off of ferries as I navigated life and recreation in Washington state, that wonder of floating my car across the enormous body of water never quite went away.

 Here’s what you can expect driving onto a Washington state ferry: